pruoff/LATEST/README.md

 As a part of my thesis, I conducted a case study at the Robert L. Preger Intelligent Workplace.
 I monitored three participants over more than three months while they were working at their usual desks at CMU.
-In particular, I monitored their surrounding air temperature and relative humidity via DHT22 sensors connected to microcontrollers, their hart rate, skin temperature, and galvanic skin response via Microsoft Bands, weather information via openweathermap.org, and various other relevant features via the Intelligent Workplace's openHAB instance (the full list is included in the thesis pdf).
+The figure below shows a high-level perspective of the setup.
+More details can be found in the masters_thesis.pdf.

 This setup was used for two consecutive phases.